martinadh/ExpliCa/README.md

 ## Evaluating Explicit Causal Reasoning in Large Language Models

 ExpliCa (Explicit Causality) is a dataset designed to evaluate LLMs on commonsense causal reasoning through causal discovery tasks, more specifically via Pairwise Causal Discovery (PCD), which focuses on determining the existence of a causal relationship between two events and establishing the causal direction, that is, identifying which event serves as the cause and which as the effect.
-In ExpliCa PCD is formulated so that allows to take into account also the entanglement of causal and temporal relations between events.
+In ExpliCa PCD is formulated to take into account also the entanglement of causal and temporal relations between events.

 This repository contains
 * The dataset with human annotation and models' answers